wereii/ASCIImojiFF/README.md

 - just a code, extension itself acts the same
 - to summarize the code change:
-    - upgraded use jQuery from 2.1.1 to 3.4.1 (luckilly the asciimoji jquery plugin seems to still work)
+    - jQuery updated from 2.1.1 to 3.4.1 (luckilly the asciimoji jquery plugin seems to still work)
     - `chrome` API calls changed to `browser` and edited for comaptibility
     - `manifest.json` ported for Firefox (70.0)